MansM/mansm.github.io/_drafts/extending-ha.md

 - Ansible (version 2): platform for deploying software and configuration management
 - Git: Version control system for source code
 - Virtualbox: Free hypervisor
-- Vagrant: Wrapper around virtualbox, which allows you to script vm provisioning
+- Vagrant: Wrapper around virtualbox, which allows you to script vm provisioning.
 - Webapp & haproxy: basic 2-tier application which is described in the previous post

+On your local machine you need to install vagrant, virtualbox and ansible.
+I can highly recommed using chocolatey on windows or brew on osx for installing the applications.
+Keep in mind you need to install version 2 of ansible (brew install --devel ansible), this because I use some functionality that is not available in version 1.x .

 ##Overview
 To create an high available environment we need to make sure all parts are redundant available.

 NomadServer1
 Nomad Server